HewlettPackard/dc-rl/docs/_sources/overview/index.rst.txt

 Core Environments
 -----------------------

-|F| consist of three main environments reflecting different aspects of a data center that can be optimized to reduce carbon footprint or other sustainability metrics:
+|F| consist of three interconnected environments that simulate various aspects of data center operations:

-* Workload Envronment - model and control the execution and scheduling of delay-tolerant workloads within the DC
+* **Workload Envronment** - model and control the execution and scheduling of delay-tolerant workloads within the DC
-* Data Center Environment - model and manage the servers in the IT room cabinets that process workloads and the HVAC system and components
+* **Data Center Environment** - model and manage the servers in the IT room cabinets that process workloads and the HVAC system and components
-* Battery Environment - simulates the DC battery charging behavior during off-peak hours and provides auxiliary energy to the DC during peak grid carbon intensity periods
+* **Battery Environment** - simulates the DC battery charging behavior during off-peak hours and provides auxiliary energy to the DC during peak grid carbon intensity periods

+These environments work together to provide a comprehensive platform for benchmarking MARL algorithms aimed at optimizing energy consumption and reducing the carbon footprint of DCs.

-|F| enables a comprehensive set of customizations for each of the three environmentsdeveloped in Python.
+|F| enables a comprehensive set of customizations for each of the three environments developed in Python.
 A high-level overview that highlights their individual components, customization capabilities, and associated control problems is given in th figure below.

 .. _sustaindc_envs: